Location of Tallinn Airport in the Baltic Sea region

 Sources: Estonian AIP[2] Statistics from Tallinn Airport Ltd.[3]

-Tallinn Airport (Estonian: Tallinna lennujaam, IATA: TLL, ICAO: EETN) or Lennart Meri Tallinn Airport (Estonian: Lennart Meri Tallinna lennujaam) is the largest airport in Estonia, which serves as a hub for the national airline Nordica, as well as the secondary hub for AirBaltic,[4] cargo airline Airest and LOT Polish Airlines.[5]
+Tallinn Airport (Estonian: Tallinna lennujaam, IATA: TLL, ICAO: EETN) or Lennart Meri Tallinn Airport (Estonian: Lennart Meri Tallinna lennujaam) is the largest airport in Estonia, which serves as the secondary hub for AirBaltic[4] and the cargo airline Airest.
 It was also the home base of the now defunct national airline Estonian Air.
 Tallinn Airport is open to both domestic and international flights.
 It is located 2.7 nautical miles (5.0 km; 3.1 mi) southeast of the centre of Tallinn[2] on the eastern shore of Lake Ülemiste.
 It was formerly known as Ülemiste Airport.

-The airport has a single asphalt/concrete runway, 08/26, that is 3,480 m × 45 m (11,417 ft × 148 ft) and large enough to handle wide-bodied aircraft such as the Boeing 747, six taxiways and seventeen terminal gates.[6]
-Since 29 March 2009, the airport is officially known as Lennart Meri Tallinn Airport, in honour of one of the leaders of the Estonian independence movement and the second President of Estonia, Lennart Meri.[7]
+The airport has a single asphalt/concrete runway, 08/26, that is 3,480 m × 45 m (11,417 ft × 148 ft) and large enough to handle wide-bodied aircraft such as the Boeing 747, six taxiways and seventeen terminal gates.[5]
+Since 2009, the airport is officially known as Lennart Meri Tallinn Airport, named after former president of Estonia Lennart Meri.[6]

 ^Cite error: The named reference tll-opening was invoked but never defined (see the help page).